 - The company encourages employees to remain working there after its buyout

-If this is not the case, there are other risk allocation strategies that can be useful to push the deal, such as holdback escrows.
+If this is not the case, other risk allocation strategies can be useful to push the deal, such as holdback escrows.

 Advantages and disadvantages

 With an earnout provision, the buyer and the seller can get to a price arrangement more easily.
 However, earnout agreements increase the possibility of disputes.